openhp/ServiceDisplay/README.md

 ## Assembly and wiring

-Mount converter modules, LCD and Arduino Mega.<br>
+Mount converter modules, LCD and Arduino Mega<br>
 +5V, GND and signal ground wiring:
 - power source from both rs485 converters to 5V power at Mega board,
 - GND from both GND,